35percent/11tystarter/src/posts/aylesbury-phase-2b-notting-hill-genesis-try-again.md

 #### Four reasons not to give Phase 2b planning permission

 On the face of it a proposal for 640 new homes, with relatively generous proportions of affordable and social rented housing is attractive.
-But there are at least three reasons why planning permission should not be given;
+But there are at least four reasons why planning permission should not be given;

 * There will be a net loss of social rented housing, at a time [when the housing waiting list stands at over 17,500 households](https://moderngov.southwark.gov.uk/documents/s121500/Appendix%201%20Affordable%20Housing%20SPD.pdf)
 * Notting Hill Genesis proposals fail to meet Southwark's minimum requirements for larger, family homes